 Is speaking in tongues still for this time and age?
 What does the Bible say about speaking in tongues?

-Speaking in tongues is still a hot item among christians.
-Many have sincere questions about this gift of the Holy Spirit.
-In this detailed bible study you will find answers to the most frequently asked questions about speaking in tongues.
-The practical aspects of this gifts will also be highlighted.
+Speaking in tongues is a very hot item among christians.
+Many have sincere questions and concerns about this gift of the Holy Spirit.
+In this bible study you will find clear answers to the most frequently asked questions about speaking in tongues.
+I also share an amazing experience I had, where the Holy Spirit started speaking through me in Ancient Hebrew, to point a seeking Jewish young man to Jesus Christ.

 According to the Bible speaking in tongues is one of the gifts of the Holy Spirit that enables us to no only pray with our mind, but also pray with our spirit.
 It is first of all a supernatural prayer language.
 The apostle Pauls makes it clear that we can pray with both our mind and our spirit: